Social Worker Training Project

-With the voices of families with experience of social service intervention to the fore, our Social Worker Training Programme is based on three different and distinct actions.
+With the voices of families with experience of social service intervention to the fore, our Social Worker Training Project is based on three different and distinct actions.

 A teaching module at Royal Holloway, University of London, delivered with the active participation of families with experience of social service intervention, examines how poverty affects families and social work practice.
 The module covers themes such as the relationship between poverty and shame, the impact of material deprivation upon social work practice, the politics of recognition and respect and the definition of risk in child protection as part of a positive dialogue with newly-qualified social workers and students alike.